KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-02-06-hydrogen-molecular-ion.md

 ![Spherical coordinates surfaces](/assets/img/hydrogen-molecular-ion/spherical_coordinate_surf.png)

 For spherical coordinates, we have spherical harmonics.
 For prolate spheroidal coordinates, we have the prolate spheroidal harmonics.
-Where as the wavefunction of the united-atom limit are based on spherical harmoics, the wavefunction of $D > 0$ are based on prolate spheroidal harmonics.
+Whereas the wavefunction of the united-atom limit are based on spherical harmonics, the wavefunction of $D > 0$ are based on prolate spheroidal harmonics.
 As $D \to 0$, prolate spheroidal harmonics converge to spherical harmonics.

 Unlike spherical harmonics, prolate spheroidal harmonics are difficult to solve.
 This is why the actual process of obtaining MOs for the HMI is not covered in the aforementioned textbook.